 Is Ruka Worth Visiting in December with Kids?
 Our Honest Family Experience

 Having now done it, I can say this: December in Ruka with kids is special — but it’s also very specific.
-It’s not the same trip you’d get any other time of the year, and whether it’s “worth it” depends on what you want from the experience.
+It’s not the same trip you’ll get at any other time of year, and whether it’s “worth it” really depends on what you want from the experience.

 Why So Many UK Families Choose Ruka in December